Public Health Nurse Job Description Template

 Duties and Responsibilities

-Tips: In this section, explain the daily responsibilities a nurse in this role can expect to take on.
+Tips: In this section of your public health nurse job description, explain the daily responsibilities a nurse in this role can expect to take on.
 Describe the goals of the program for the healthcare institution, such as health promotion or communicable disease prevention, that will be the focus of a nurse’s role.
 If there are specific initiatives your organization is working on, showcase them here — it’s your opportunity to inspire nurses about the work they’ll be a part of.

 Template: